ci4rail/kyt/README.md

 ## pipeline-pullrequests.yaml

-The `pipeline-pullrequests.yaml` is the CI/CD pipeline that checks Github for commits within Pull Requests and performs a clean build of kyt-cli `kyt` and `kyt-api-server` go binaries.
-It also runs `go test` for both.
+The `pipeline-pullrequests.yaml` defines a pipeline that runs basic quality checks on pull requests.
+For this, consourse checks Github for new or changed pull requests If a change is found, it downloads the branch and performs a clean build of kyt-cli `kyt` and `kyt-api-server` go binaries.
+It also runs go test for both.

 ### Usage